 To be handicapped is to have not as many opportunities to be involved in activities as compared to the majority of the population.
 Being a handicap is denoted to be an external source.

-It is focused on the obstacles an individual faces in communication, education, occupation and others related things.
-Handicaps have a lack or restrictions of opportunities.
+It is focused on the obstacles an individual faces in communication, education, occupation, and others related things.
+Handicaps lack restrictions on opportunities.

-A loss of function of a specific body part is more closely associated with handicap.
-Also, handicapped is more closely linked with sports.
+A loss of function in a specific body part is more closely associated with a handicap.
+Also, the handicapped is more closely linked with sports.

-There are sports like tennis handicap, golf handicap for these people.
+There are sports like tennis handicaps and golf handicaps for these people.
 The challenges faced by handicaps are less than the disabled people as it deals with difficulty and not inability.

-For many people, the term handicapped is condescending or offensive as it is related to begging.
+For many people, the term handicapped is condescending or offensive as it relates to begging.
 The effect or consequence of a disability is a handicap.

 What is Disabled?

-To be disabled is to have a lack of ability in carrying out an activity that is considered normal by the other people in the community.
+To be disabled is a lack of ability to carry out an activity considered normal by the other people in the community.
 Being disabled denotes an internal source.

-It is focused on the reduced capacity of an individual to perform activities that other people normally do due to some illnesses, trauma, accidents, heredity and other conditions.
+It is focused on the reduced capacity of an individual to perform activities that other people do due to some illnesses, trauma, accidents, heredity, and other conditions.
 Disabled people have a lack or restriction of ability.

-It is generally a lifelong condition such as blindness, cerebral palsy or intellectual disability and thus is less associated with the loss of function of a body part.
-For example, a blind person who was born blind is more likely to experience obstacles in navigating, reading and other activities throughout his life.
+It is a lifelong condition such as blindness, cerebral palsy, or intellectual disability and thus is less associated with the loss of function of a body part.
+For example, a blind person born blind is more likely to experience obstacles in navigating, reading, and other activities throughout his life.

-The challenges faced by disabled people are very much as it deals with inability to do a certain thing.
+The challenges faced by disabled people very much as it deals with the inability to do something.

 Main Differences Between Handicapped and Disabled

-- To be handicapped is to have less opportunities to be involved in activities as compared to the majority of the population whereas to be disabled is to have a lack of ability in carrying out an activity that is considered normal by the community.
+- To be handicapped is to have fewer opportunities to be involved in activities than the majority of the population, whereas to be disabled is to have a lack of ability to carry out an activity considered normal by the community.

-- Being a handicap is denoted to be an external source as it is focused on the obstacles an individual faces in education, occupation, communication and others while being disabled denotes an internal source as it is focused on the decreased capacity of an individual to perform activities that are considered normal for other people due to any illnesses, trauma, accidents, heredity and other related conditions.
+- Being handicapped is denoted to be an external source as it is focused on the obstacles an individual faces in education, occupation, communication, and others, while being disabled denotes an internal source as it is focused on the decreased capacity of an individual to perform activities that are considered normal for other people due to any illnesses, trauma, accidents, heredity, and other related conditions.

-- Handicaps have a lack of opportunities whereas disabled people A loss of function of a specific body part is more associated with handicap than disability.
+- Handicaps have a lack of opportunities, whereas disabled people have A loss of function of a specific body part is more associated with handicap than disability.

 - Handicapped is more closely linked with sports than disability.